andviane/polynomial_regression/README.md

 - The class `Polynomial`, returned by the regression, not just holds coefficients but can also be used as a function for interpolation.
 Residual can optionally be provided.
 - The data type for internal calculations is defined separately from the type of X and Y. You can use `uint_8_t` for X and Y and still apply a 8th degree polynomial with all fitting done using `long double` instead.
+  `__float128` may be tried if available.
+The test suite contains the 64th degree regression over about 6000 values.
 - It is possible to use various STL containers like `std::deque` for interpolation, or iterators.
   The choice is no longer restricted to `std::vector`.
 - It is possible to supply only Y values (X values are inferred as [ 0 ..
 Y.size() [ ).
 This should work well with